 Preparing for a liquidity event, like a company IPO, is where an integrated approach matters most.
 Cerity Partners brings together investment management, tax planning, and estate planning through an integrated team of in-house specialists—not a network of outside referrals.
 Your advisor becomes a single point of contact to manage and execute strategies across your comprehensive financial picture.
 This can include:

-• building a complete inventory of your equity and cost basis;
+• Building a complete inventory of your equity and cost basis;

-• modeling your tax exposure and multiyear tax scenarios;
+• Modeling your tax exposure and multiyear tax scenarios;

-• coordinating with attorneys and investment custodians to design and establish trusts, donor-advised funds, and family entities; and
+• Coordinating with attorneys and investment custodians to design and establish trusts, donor-advised funds, and family entities; and

-• developing a customized investment plan that incorporates tax-efficient strategies to diversify concentrated equity positions.
+• Developing a customized investment plan that incorporates tax-efficient strategies to diversify concentrated equity positions.

 The most effective strategies are put in place well before you begin selling shares.
 This is especially critical for employees at pre-IPO firms.
 If you expect to go public soon, the time to design your strategy is now, when you still have the most options available.
 Early preparation creates flexibility, reduces uncertainty, and allows decisions to be made deliberately—rather than reactively—with tax efficacy in mind.